Explore The United Utilities Water Market

 Fire Hydrants: Where appropriate, standard charges will be payable for the installation, maintenance, or removal of fire hydrants.

-Fixed charge increases from wholesalers like United Utilities are impacting business bills, even for low-usage sites.
+While United Utilities is the wholesaler, there are now dozens of licensed water companies in the North West competing for your business.
+We compare them all to ensure you get the best rate.
 Ofwat has approved a regional wholesale billing increase of 23.6% for 2025/26, with water up 21.4% and wastewater 25.4%

 Wholesale costs drive retail pricing, and with these shifts, businesses face higher tariffs unless they switch.
 Tariff.com helps you compare across retail suppliers to find better deals, drive transparency, and reduce cost exposure.